Cookie Consent by Free Privacy Policy Generator

 • Patients with a history of drug or alcohol addiction – higher risk of misuse or relapse.

-• People with low blood pressure or slow heart rate.
+• People with low blood pressure or a slow heart rate.

 • Pregnant or breastfeeding women – Butec is not recommended unless the benefits outweigh the risks.
 It may cause withdrawal symptoms in newborns.